UnaBiz/UnaSurvey/README.md

 and stored in the thing states that correspond to the 4 devices in thethings.io.
 The computed metric is then rendered in a thethings.io dashboard.

+This demonstration uses Prometheus to compute a simple time series metric.
+Prometheus supports sophisticated time-series queries that have been used for monitoring highly complex computer networks in real time.
+Details on the advanced time series functions supported by Prometheus: https://prometheus.io/docs/prometheus/latest/querying/functions/

 [<kbd><img src="https://storage.googleapis.com/unabiz-media/unasurvey/dashboard.png" width="800"></kbd>](https://storage.googleapis.com/unabiz-media/unasurvey/dashboard.png)

 ## Components